-Research activities will be carried out in two pilot studies: (1) Intervention Adaptation and Feasibility and (2) Protocol Feasibility and Preliminary Efficacy Trial.
-In Pilot 1, intervention content will be adapted from existing evidence-based interventions so that it is developmentally appropriate for the target population and suitable for a web-based format (N = 30; 20 youth, 10 JJ staff).
-Pilot 2 will test a scaled-down version of an intervention efficacy randomized control trial (RCT), comparing the web-based intervention to a time-matched, information-only group using a 2-arm, randomized design (whereby 120 enrolled youth from one juvenile probation department are randomly assigned to condition).
-The specific aims of the proposed investigation are to examine intervention feasibility and acceptability, test the feasibility of the study examine the preliminary efficacy of the intervention for addressing health-related behavior change.
-Proximal outcomes will be improvements in change mechanisms (e.g., problem recognition, decision making, intention to reduce personal risk) and service initiation (SU or STI-related services).
-Distal outcomes will be reduction in risky behaviors, including substance use (self-report and urinalysis) and sexual health risk (self-reported risky sex practices).
-Research questions and preliminary hypotheses are specified, and successful completion of the aims will result in an intervention that is appropriate and feasible for use with JJ-involved youth, provide important information regarding feasibility of a full-scale RCT, inform future study design (and a subsequent R01 application), and provide preliminary information regarding the efficacy of the intervention.
-The study has considerable potential to address an important vulnerable population—justice- involved youth—and focusses on a significant problem—youth behaviors that are
+This investigation project adapts and pilot tests an integrated health risk-reduction and motivational enhancement intervention for justice-involved youth that, after full testing through a subsequent large-scale randomized clinical trial or RCT, will culminate in a sustainable intervention that can be implemented within a JJ supervision/case management context to teach and facilitate positive, prosocial, and expected behaviors.
+The intervention will use graphical approaches to encourage introspection and problem identification, enhance self-regulation, improve analytical problem-solving skills, and promote healthy behaviors in two interrelated target areas: substance use and risky sex practices.
+Existing evidence-based intervention materials will be incorporated and delivered through a web-based application.
+Sessions will be self-directed (e.g., require minimal instruction/interaction assistance) and include a service-referral piece whereby youth are provided with a list of treatment and health agencies at the end of their sessions that address specific topics.
+Research activities are carried out in two pilot studies: (1) Intervention Adaptation and Feasibility and (2) Protocol Feasibility and Preliminary Efficacy Trial.
+More specifically, this study aims to examine intervention feasibility and acceptability, test the feasibility of the study examine the preliminary efficacy of the intervention for addressing health-related behavior change.
+Proximal outcomes are based on improvements in change mechanisms (e.g., problem recognition, decision making, intention to reduce personal risk) and service initiation (SU or STI-related services).
+Distal outcomes are based on a reduction in risky behaviors, including substance use (self-report and urinalysis) and sexual health risks (self-reported risky sex practices).
+Research questions, preliminary hypotheses, and successful completion of the aims will result in an intervention that is appropriate and feasible for use with justice-involved youth, will provide important information regarding the feasibility of a full-scale RCT, will inform future study design (and a subsequent R01 application), and will provide preliminary information regarding the efficacy of the intervention.
+The study has considerable potential to address an important vulnerable population—justice- involved youth—and focuses on a significant problem—youth behaviors that are